lightdash/lightdash/docs/docs/get-started/setup-the-demo-project.md

 # If you see
 # > Compose is not a valid docker command
 # You have an older version of docker, please upgrade to docker >3.0.0

+# If you see
+# > error pulling image configuration: unexpected EOF
+# This error is usually related to a weak network.
+# You can restart docker or configured the docker daemon to reduce the tcp packets:
+# $ dockerd --max-concurrent-downloads <int>
 ```

 ## 4. Launch the Lightdash app